liborty/medians/README.md

     fn medinfo(self, quantify: &mut impl FnMut(&T) -> f64) -> Result<Med, ME>;
 }
 ```
+Lib.rs gives an example Ordf64 struct, which is a wrapped f64 that implements Ord.
+This would enable the use of strict medians on f64 data.
+Remember that the strict medians require their T to be Ord.
+It is here for instruction only, for implementing Ord for user types T.
+Normally, on f64s, it is of course more efficient to use Median64 trait.
+Only non numeric unquantizable types need the slowest, strict medians algorithms.

 ## Release Notes

+**Version 2.0.6** - Added trait Medianf64 for simplicity and speed over f64 data.

 **Version 2.0.3** - Added methods `odd_strict_median` and `even_strict_median` to trait `Median<T>`.
 These methods apply in classical situations where T is unquantifiable, only Ord(ered).
 They are about 1.75 times slower.